Days

 6. Nimtali Deuri — Gateway to Mughal Dhaka

-Stop at Nimtali Arch, the surviving gateway of the 18th-century Nimtali Palace, once the residence of Dhaka’s Naib-Nazim (deputy governor) during the Mughal period.
+Stop at Nimtali Arch, the surviving gateway of the 18th-century Nimtali Palace, once the residence of Dhaka’s Naib-Nazim (deputy governor) under the Mughals.
 Its elegant arch and restrained ornamentation offer a quiet but powerful glimpse into Dhaka’s pre-colonial administrative heart, bridging Mughal grandeur and the city that grew around it.

 7. Curzon Hall — Colonial Grandeur & Academic Legacy

 Explore Curzon Hall, a striking British Raj–era building completed in 1904 and now part of the University of Dhaka.
 The building was named after the Governor General of British India, Lord Curzon.
-Blending Indo-Saracenic architecture with Mughal motifs, its red brick façade, domes, and colonnades reflect the transition from imperial rule to modern education.
+Blending Indo-Saracenic architecture with Mughal motifs, the building’s red-brick façade, domes, and colonnades reflect the transition from imperial rule to modern education.
 Today, the halls echo with student life, giving the building a rare blend of history and living purpose.

 8. Late Afternoon – Return to Hotel